-This article only applies to Google Apps for Work, Education, and Government customers.
-Learn more about Google Apps for Work.
+This article only applies to G Suite customers.
+Learn more about G Suite.

-- Device password length.
+- Device password strength and required length.

-- Number of recently expired passwords that are blocked.
+- Recently expired passwords that are blocked.

-- Number of days before a device password expires.
+- Days before a device password expires.

 - Application auditing.

-- Remote account removal from a device.
+- Remote wipe a device or an account from a device.

-- Device Policy app version requirements.
+- Device policy app version requirements.

 - Blocking of security-compromised devices.

 When you open the Device Policy app on your device, it opens on the Status screen.
-To view the Policies or Messages screen, swipe from the left to select the screen that you want to view.
-You can use the Device Policy app to:
+To view the Policies or Messages screen, tap to select the screen that you want to view.